pdyxs/UnityProjectStarter/Assets/Plugins/Externals/I2/Localization/readme.txt

 -----------------------
  Version History
 -----------------------
+2.8.3
+NEW: Runtime Memory optimization by loading/unloading languages depending on which ones is in use
+NEW: Added Support for the following languages: (Although Google Translate doesn't support all of them)
+     Abkhazian, Afar, Akan, Amharic, Aragonese, Assamese, Avaric, Avestan, Aymara, Bambara, Bashkir, Bengali, Bihari, Bislama, Breton, Burmese, Chamorro, Chechen, Chichewa, Chuvash, Cornish, Corsican, Cree, Divehi, Dzongkha, Ewe, Fijian, Fulah, Guaraní, Haitian, Hausa, Herero, Hiri Motu, Interlingua, Interlingue, Igbo, Inupiaq, Ido, Inuktitut, Javanese, Kalaallisut, Kanuri, Kashmiri, Central Khmer, Kikuyu, Kinyarwanda, Kirghiz, Komi, Kongo, Kuanyama, Luxembourgish, Ganda, Limburgan, Lingala, Lao, Luba-Katanga, Manx, Malagasy, Marshallese, Nauru, Navajo, North Ndebele, Nepali, Ndonga, Sichuan Yi, South Ndebele, Occitan, Ojibwa, Church Slavic, Oromo, Oriya, Ossetian, Panjabi, Pali, Rundi, Sanskrit, Sardinian, Sindhi, Northern Sami, Samoan, Sango, Scottish Gaelic, Shona, Sinhala, Somali, Southern Sotho, Sundanese, Swati, Tajik, Tigrinya, Tibetan, Turkmen, Tagalog, Tswana, Tonga, Tsonga, Twi, Tahitian, Uighur, Venda, Volapük, Walloon, Wolof, Frisian, Yoruba, Zhuang
+NEW: Exposed a variant of the LocalizationManager.ApplyLocalizationParams that can get the parameters from a function
+NEW: Localization Target now use ScriptableObject to allow keeping extra parameters to setup the targets
+NEW: Android devices now properly detect the Device Language Region (no longer using Unity's Application.SystemLanguage)
+FIX: Two parameters in a single translation was failing if the length of the text was not the same
+FIX: 'Missing' icon was not showing in the Term's list when in Unity 2017+
+FIX: Compatibility with Window Store Apps and UWP
+FIX: Support for multiple Localize component in the same GameObject
+FIX: Increased the PostProcessBuild priority to avoid conflicting with other plugins
+FIX: Assigning None to a Term translation's Object Field was ignored
+FIX: LocalizationManager.OnLocalizeEvent now correctly releases all callbacks after finishing Play Mode in the Editor
+FIX: Term list in language source was showing empty space for some seconds after unselecting a term

+2.8.2
+NEW: Improved the example scene: 'I2Localization    features LocalizedString.unity'
+NEW: Added a version of ForceTranslate to translate several texts at the same time
+NEW: The translate/Translate All button will now skip terms that don't have type "Text" (avoid Materials, Fonts, etc)
+NEW: Restored the translate button for each translation field, but this time it shows only "T" to still allow more space
+NEW: Google Translate will now skip tags (e.g. [tag]..[/tag], <tag>..</tag>)
+NEW: Google Translate skips any text inside [i2nt].ignored.text.[i2nt].
+Those tags are also not used when rendering translations
+NEW: Basic Hindi / Devanagari support
+NEW: Optimized GC Allocations, removed runtime usage of Regex
+NEW: By default, all scenes will be selected in the LanguageSource tools (Parsing, Renaming, Changing Category, etc)
+FIX: Issue with some unity versions failing when Translate All/Export with an error related to 'Rewinding' the POST result
+FIX: Issue where clicking the translate button was failing when terms source translation had & or similar symbols
+FIX: Issue with some unity versions failing when Translate All/Export with an error related to 'Rewinding' the POST result
+FIX: Issue where clicking the translate button was failing when terms source translation had & or similar symbols
+FIX: Button "Translate All" will not longer override non-empty translations when input type is Touch instead of Normal
+FIX: Play in Editor sometimes failed to localize when changing languages
+FIX: Translating all terms to a language with a variant (e.g. en-CA) was failing
+FIX: Example scenes had warning loading when the project was set to serialization: Force Text
+FIX: Long Key names are now clamped to 100 characters in the terms list so that it doesn't get too wide
+FIX: GoogleTranslate.ForceTranslate was not handling tags and parameters
+FIX: LanguageSources in the scenes were not loaded inside the editor until they were clicked
+FIX: Localize target AudioSource was not playing all the time
+FIX: Selecting a different Target type in the Localize component was not updating correctly
+FIX: Localization failed when there where empty slots in the Assets list (LangaugeSource) or References (localizeComponent)

+2.8.1
+NEW: Plural support with multiple Plural forms based on the target language
+NEW: LocalizeDropdown now supports TMPro Dropdown
+NEW: Adding a Term will automatically detect the Term type (e.g. Sprite, Font,...) (instead of always defaulting to "Text")
+NEW: Google Translation will now generate translation for each plural form of the target language
+NEW: New Term Type: Child  (it enables the child GameObject with the name matching the translation to that language)
+NEW: CharSet tool now has buttons to select all languages, clear or invert the selection
+NEW: Right-To-Left and Modifiers sections in the Localize inspector will now only show if the term's type is 'Text'
+NEW: Confirmation dialog before deleting a Language
+NEW: Modified the WebService to support translation requests using POST.
+This increases the reliability of translating large data sets.
+NEW: Added a close button to the Error message in the inspector.
+NEW: When the Verify WebService fails, it will now display the error in the inspector
+NEW: LocalizationManager.ApplyLocalizationParameters can now use Global, Local parameters or a dictionary of parameters
+NEW: LocalizedString inspector now has a button that opens the LanguageSource to allow editing the term
+NEW: The LanguageSource now has an option to decide if default Language will be Device Language or the first in the Languages list
+NEW: LanguageSource's terms list now shows 3 dots (...) after the last term if some terms were hidden by the category filter
+NEW: Sub Sprite Terms will now show the full path of the sprite (e.g. "Atlas.SpriteName")
+DEL: Removed the "Translate" button next to each translation to allow for more space.
+Instead, use the "Translate All" in term/language
+FIX: Term Type 'GameObject' now works as expected
+FIX: IOS AppName Localization was not exporting languages with regions
+FIX: Clicking the delete button ("x") of a disable button will now correctly delete it (no need to manually enable and then delete)
+FIX: Google Translation will not longer fail silently when the target language is not supported by Google translate
+FIX: Building Android Apps with a name including (') was failing
+FIX: Sometimes when playing in editor, changing the language didn't localize all texts
+FIX: Restored the GoogleTranslation.ForceTranslate (although its noted that it may fail in some unity versions having the www blocking bug)

 2.8.0
 NEW: Downloaded Spreadsheets at runtime are now saved into a file in the persitentData folder to avoid overflowing the PlayerPrefs
 NEW: Example scene showing how to use LocalizedString